eole868/js-cluster-client/README.md

 }
 ```

-*	**`sync`**
+####	**`sync`**
 > Syncs the pinset/CID across all the peers in the cluster

-This command asks Cluster peers to verify that the current status of tracked
-CIDs is accurate by triggering queries to the IPFS daemons that pin them.
-If a CID is provided, the sync and recover operations will be limited to
-that single item.
+This command asks Cluster peers to verify that the current status of tracked CIDs is accurate by triggering queries to the IPFS daemons that pin them.
+If a CID is provided, the sync and recover operations will be limited to that single item.

-Unless providing a specific CID, the command will output only items which
-have changed status because of the sync or are in error state in some node,
-therefore, the output should be empty if no operations were performed.
+Unless providing a specific CID, the command will output only items which have changed status because of the sync or are in error state in some node, therefore, the output should be empty if no operations were performed.

 CIDs in error state may be manually recovered with "recover".

-When the `local` option is passed, it will only trigger sync
-operations on the contacted peer.
+When the `local` option is passed, it will only trigger sync operations on the contacted peer.
 By default, all peers will sync.

-**`ipfsCluster.sync([cid], [options], [callback])`**
+**`cluster.sync([cid], [options], [callback])`**

 Where `cid` is the [CID](https://docs.ipfs.io/guides/concepts/cid/) of the data to be synced.